-1.6 SUBDIVISION AND TESTING OF MATERIALS AND PRODUCTS ACCORDING TO THE EIRE TEST PROCEDURES CODE
+1.6 SUBDIVISION AND TESTING OF MATERIALS AND PRODUCTS ACCORDING TO THE FIRE TEST PROCEDURES CODE

-- 1.6.1 The Fire Test Procedures Code is applied to materials and products subject to testing and assessment in accordance with the provisions of the Code and approved by the Register, as required by the Rules. - 1.6.2 Where reference to the Fire Test Procedures Code is made in the text of any requirement of the present Rules, it means that the material or product shall be tested in compliance with an applicable fire test procedure or procedures, stipulated by the Code, except cases specified by the same Code. - 1.6.3 In accordance with applicable parts of the Fire Test Procedures Code materials and products shall be tested mentioned in the present Rules as: - .1 non-combustible materials (refer to 2.1.1.5, 2.1.2, 2.2.2.5 and 2.3.4).
-Non-combustible material is a material, which neither burns nor gives off flammable vapours in the amount sufficient for self-ignition when heated to 750 °C approximately.
+- 1.6.1 FTP Code is applied to materials and products subject to testing and assessment in accordance with the provisions of the Code and approved by the Register, as required by the Rules. - 1.6.2 Where reference to FTP Code is made in the text of any requirement of the present Rules, it means that the material or product shall be tested in compliance with an applicable fire test procedure or procedures, stipulated by Code, except cases specified by the same Code. - 1.6.3 In accordance with applicable parts of FTP Code materials and products shall be tested mentioned in the present Rules as: - .1 non-combustible materials (refer to 2.1.1.5, 2.1.2, 2.2.2.5 and 2.3.4).
+Non-combustible material is a material, which neither burns nor gives off flammable vapours in the amount sufficient for selfignition when heated to 750 °C approximately.
 Any other material is a combustible material.
-However, products made only of glass, concrete, ceramics, natural stone, masonry units, common metals and metal alloys are considered being non-combustible and may be installed without testing; - .2 not generating excessive quantities of smoke and toxic products (refer to 2.1.1.7 and 2.1.2.6) or not hazardous as regards generation of toxic or explosive products at elevated temperatures (refer to 2.1.1.6); - .3 "A" or "B" class divisions, such as: decks, bulkheads, doors, continuous ceilings and linings, windows, fire dampers, places of piping and cabling passage (refer to 2.1.2 and 2.1.3); - .4 fire doors control systems capable of operating in case of fire (refer to 2.2.4.1.15); - .5 low flame-spread surfaces (refer to 2.1.1.5, 2.1.1.8, 2.1.2.6 and 2.1.2.8).
-Low flame-spread means that the surface restricts the spread of flame to a sufficient extent; - .6 not readily ignitable primary deck coverings (refer to 2.1.1.6); - .7 draperies, curtains and other vertically supported textile materials, which meet the requirements as regards flame spread resistance not inferior to those of wool having a mass of 0,8 kg/m2 (refer to 2.1.1.9); - .8 upholstered furniture meeting the requirements as regards ignition and flame-spread resistance (refer to 2.1.1.9); - .9 bedding components (blankets, covers, pillows, mattresses), which meet the requirements as regards ignition and flame-spread resistance (refer to 2.1.1.9). - 1.6.4 When testing and approving the materials and products in accordance with the Fire Test Procedures Code additional requirements specified in the appropriate parts of the Fire Test Procedures Code.
+However, products made only of glass, concrete, ceramics, natural stone, masonry units, common metals and metal alloys are considered being non-combustible and may be installed without testing; - .2 not generating excessive quantities of smoke and toxic products (refer to 2.1.1.7 and 2.1.2.6) or not hazardous as regards generation of toxic or explosive products at elevated temperatures (refer to 2.1.1.6); - .3 "A" or "B" class divisions, such as: decks, bulkheads, doors, continuous ceilings and linings, windows, fire dampers, places of piping and cabling passage (refer to 2.1.2 and 2.1.3); - .4 fire doors control systems capable of operating in case of fire (refer to 2.2.4.1.15); - .5 low flame-spread surfaces (refer to 2.1.1.5, 2.1.1.6, 2.1.1.8, 2.1.2.6 and 2.1.2.8).
+Low flame-spread means that the surface restricts the spread of flame to a sufficient extent; - .6 draperies, curtains and other vertically supported textile materials, which meet the requirements as regards flame spread resistance not inferior to those of wool having a mass of 0,8 kg/m2 (refer to 2.1.1.9); - .7 upholstered furniture meeting the requirements as regards ignition and flame-spread resistance (refer to 2.1.1.9); - .8 bedding components (blankets, covers, pillows, mattresses), which meet the requirements as regards ignition and flame-spread resistance (refer to 2.1.1.9). - 1.6.4 When testing and approving the materials and products in accordance with FTP Code additional requirements specified in the appropriate parts of FTP Code.